Kotlin/dokka/docs/topics/formats/markdown.md

 }
 ```

-For more information, see [other output formats](cli.md#other-output-formats) section for the CLI runner.
+For more information, see the CLI runner documentation for [Other output formats](cli.md#other-output-formats).

 </tab>
 </tabs>

-You can find sources [on GitHub](https://github.com/Kotlin/dokka/tree/%dokkaVersion%/plugins/jekyll).
+You can find the source code on [GitHub](https://github.com/Kotlin/dokka/tree/%dokkaVersion%/plugins/jekyll).